WenluZ/hipages/integration_tests/README.md

 customer360/tests/test_macro_as_timestamp_utc.sql

-#### Task 5:  Macros contain Postgres-specific functions, however our production environment is in Databricks.
+### Task 5:  Macros contain Postgres-specific functions, however our production environment is in Databricks.
 How would you refactor them, to allow switching between these two syntax?

 I've updated two macros:
 - age_in_years
 - as_timestamp_utc

-#### Task 6:  enhance the `customers` model
+### Task 6:  Enhance the `customers` model

 1. The model has been updated to enable additional customer attributes.
 2. Created a singular test test_total_amount.sql, and added unique & not null tests into _marketing__models.yml
 3. Created a macro to be used in the updated model get_distinct_values.sql.

-#### Task 7:  Any other improvements ?
+### Task 7:  Any other improvements ?

 1. Enable incremental load and create dim (type 2)/fct tables (type 1) to capture changes.
 2. Implement a consumption layer/feature store as an interact layer with downstream.
 3. Set up a CI/CD pipeline.

-#### Task 8:
+### Task 8:

-1. Product Category Recommender - how to implement Next Best Product Category?
+##### Product Category Recommender - how to implement Next Best Product Category?

 - Potentail additional datasets:
   Product dimension (with different level of category attributes, colour, age & gender flag - i.e. Clothing Male Audlt -rather than just Clothing )